 Through the above process, "climate change" has been published as a serious risk and identified as one of our materialities.
-Climate change risks are verified periodically by the Climate Change Response Committee established within the Sustainability Development Committee and the Sustainability Development Department, which acts as the secretariat for theboth committees.
+Climate change risks are verified periodically by the Climate Change Response Committee established within the Sustainability Development Committee and the Sustainability Development Department, which acts as the secretariat for the both committees and the subcommittee.